rpw1134/RAG-pipeline/README.md

 - **Embedding Time:** Time to generate vector embeddings
 - **Add Time:** Time to store vectors in the database
 - **Total Time:** Sum of all processing steps

-**How to use timing data:**

-- Identify bottlenecks in your pipeline
-- Compare performance across different models and strategies
-- Optimize based on your use case (speed vs. quality trade-offs)

 ---